vkcode7/cpp/Fixed-Income.md

 Example of Eurodollar Future:
 - Suppose an investor is looking to hedge against the possibility that interest rates might rise in the near future.
 They might buy a Eurodollar futures contract at a price of 98.50 (which implies a LIBOR rate of 1.50%).
-- If the LIBOR rate increases by 0.25% to 1.75% by the time the contract expires, the price of the futures contract will fall (to 98.25), and the investor can sell the contract for a profit.
+- If the LIBOR rate increases by 0.25% to 1.75% by the time the contract expires, the price of the futures contract will fall (to 98.25), and the investor can sell the contract for a loss.

 **Eurodollar (ED) futures** are still actively traded, but there has been a significant shift toward trading **SOFR futures** due to the transition away from LIBOR.